relizaio/rearm-docker-action/README.md

 - `registry_host`: Image registry host.
 - `image_namespace`: Namespace of the image on registry.
 - `image_name`: Name of the image.
-- `path`: Path to the relative to root of the repo (default is '.').
+- `path`: Path relative to the root of the repo (default is '.').
 - `dockerfile_name`: Name of the dockerfile (default is 'Dockerfile').
 - `rearm_component_id`: component UUID if an org-wide key is used.
 - `push_latest_tag`: Whether to push image with 'latest' tag also, optional, default: `true`
-- `platform_architectures`: A comma separated list of platform architectures, optional, default: `'linux/amd64'`; supported platforms: `'linux/amd64 linux/arm64 linux/s390x linux/arm/v7 linux/arm/v6'`
+- `platform_architectures`: A comma-separated list of platform architectures, optional, default: `'linux/amd64'`; supported platforms: `'linux/amd64 linux/arm64 linux/s390x linux/arm/v7 linux/arm/v6'`
-- `rearm_api_url`: ReARMAPI URL, optional, default: `https://demo.rearmhq.com`.
+- `rearm_api_url`: ReARM API URL, optional, default: `https://demo.rearmhq.com`.
 - `ci_metadata`: Metadata for CI run, (Optional - default is GitHub).
 - `enable_sbom`: Generates SBOM and stores it along with the artifact, optional, default: `false`.
 - `source_code_sbom_type`: Generates SBOM based on source code analysis, possible values: `npm`, `other`, `none`, optional, default: `none`.